Credit 101: The Ultimate Guide to Credit in 2024

 This co-signer is vouching for you.
 If you do not pay the debt, the burden of said debt falls to the co-signer.
 Make sure that the co-signer understands what they are signing up for and that they have a good credit score.

-Pay on time, and you both benefit – as payments are reported as paid-on-time for both you and your co-signer, it will increase both your scores.
+Pay on time and you both benefit – as payments are reported as paid-on-time for both you and your co-signer will increase both your scores.
 Also, be sure to pay all your utilities and installment credit lines on time.
 This includes your water, heat, electricity, and cell phone bills.
-The more you prove you can pay on time, the higher your score and the more credit you will receive.
+The more you prove you can pay on time, the higher your score, and the more credit you will receive.

 Credit Cards: Compounding Interest vs. Grace Period

 Credit card interest calculation comes in two different forms: compounding interest and grace period.
-Compounding interest cards are the ones you want to avoid, as they compute interest on a daily basis.
+Compounding interest cards are the ones you want to stay away from, as they compute interest on a daily basis.
 This puts you at a disadvantage, especially when it comes to making the most of your credit.
-These cards often have a higher APR on average, so your wallet gets hit harder in both directions.
-A grace period card gives you a grace period (a complete billing cycle) before interest is billed.
+These cards often have a higher APR on average, so your wallet gets hit harder from both directions.
+A grace period card gives you a grace period (a full billing cycle) before interest is billed.

 You decide to purchase an item for $2000.
 Each card has an APR of 15%.